rstojnic/lazydata/README.md

-# Lazy-data: lazy-loading for data
+# Lazy-data: lazy loading for data

 Manage your data dependencies using lazy loading.
 Only download data when needed and with all references in code.